hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/ec2_images.rst

 * **borrower_id** (String(32)):

-      Is the Amazon account ID associated with the CSV2 cloud that retrieved this entry.
+      Is a field indicating whether this (kernel) image has been specifically shared with your Amazon EC2 ID.
+If it has, this field will contain the Amazon account ID associated with the CSV2 cloud that retrieved this entry.
+Otherwise, it will contain the value 'not_shared'.

 Columns: